 Fleet size gives you more options.
 It means more departures, more itineraries, and more choice for which ship you cruise.
 Bigger fleets mean more likelihood of finding the cruise that fits exactly what you want.

 On that front, Royal Caribbean has a larger lineup of ships.
-In total, the cruise line currently offers sailings on 26 different ships and has multiple new ships coming online with Icon of the Seas and Utopia of the Seas.
+In total, the cruise line currently offers sailings on 27 different ships and has multiple new ships coming online with Utopia of the Seas and Star of the Seas.

-Norwegian Cruise Line is no slouch, but the fleet totals 18 ships — about two-thirds as many as Royal Caribbean.
-That said, NCL also has a new ships scheduled each year until 2027.
+Norwegian Cruise Line is no slouch, but the fleet totals 19 ships — about two-thirds as many as Royal Caribbean.
+That said, NCL also has new ships scheduled annually to increase its fleet size in the years ahead.

 Bottom line: Both cruise lines have large fleets, but if you want more options, Royal Caribbean has the larger lineup.